-Total expenditure in 2021/22 was £300.4m (2021: £222.8m), with staff costs representing 58.2 % of the total expenditure (2021: 61%), after excluding pension adjustment.
+Total expenditure in 2022/23 was £269m (2022: £300.5m), with staff costs representing 54.0% of the total expenditure (2022: 58.2%), after excluding pension adjustment.

-Other operating expenses include expenditure on student accommodation, scholarships and bursaries, library services, utilities and premises maintenance costs and administration costs.
-Other operating expenses (excluding depreciation) for the year were £83.1 m, which compares to the prior year cost of £64.2m.
-This increase is due to inflated energy costs, travel costs returning to pre covid levels and high maintenance costs relating to the relocation of the Health Sciences School from the Jordanstown campus to the Magee campus.
+Other operating expenses includes expenditure on utilities and premises maintenance costs, administration costs, equipment, student accommodation, scholarships and bursaries and, library services.
+Other operating expenses (excluding depreciation) for the year were \$96.6m, which compares to the prior year cost of \$83.1m.
+This is due to inflationary increase in costs, increased expenditure in research activity and increased costs for international students, both these costs are in line with increased income from these streams.
+Travel costs also increased returning to pre covid levels.